fruition-partners/filesync/README.md

 * app/src/app.js - main application that watches for file changes
 * app/src/config.js - a module used to load and validate and app.config.json file
 * app/src/snc-client.js - a module that interacts with SN JSON Web Service to receive and send updates to instance
+* [root folder] / .sync/ - a directory used to store information to help with synchronisation with the instance

 ## Windows support